Robinlovelace/odjitter/README.md

 points (with simple random sampling or by sampling from the nodes on the network) and disagreggation — supported with a reproducible implmentation based on open source software (see accompanying code).
-The results raise many questions avenues for future research:
+The results raise many questions and avenues for future research:

 -   Are the jittered results measurably better when compared with counter datasets on the network?